palrogg/_cheatsheet_/README.md

 2020\.
 Time to fight for the Holiday Planning!

 A silly minigame to quickly practice using Multiplayer Game Server [Colyseus](https://github.com/colyseus/).
+Demo: [dogfight.tcch.ch/spreadshoot/](http://dogfight.tcch.ch/spreadshoot/)

 Lots of bugs client-side (enemies gets hidden when you move) and server-side (no proper cleaning of disconnected players).